tommite/jsmaa/README.txt

 License
 =======
-JSMAA is (c) 2009-2010 Tommi Tervonen, (c) 2011 Tommi Tervonen and Gert van Valkenhoef, (c) 2012 Tommi Tervonen, Gert van Valkenhoef, Joel Kuiper and Daan Reid, and licensed under GPL(3).
+JSMAA is (c) 2009-2010 Tommi Tervonen, (c) 2011 Tommi Tervonen and Gert van Valkenhoef, (c) 2012 Tommi Tervonen, Gert van Valkenhoef, Joel Kuiper and Daan Reid, (c) 2013 Tommi Tervonen, Gert van Valkenhoef, Joel Kuiper, Daan Reid, Raymond Vermaas 2013, and licensed under GPL(3).
 See LICENSE.txt for more details.
 Icons are taken from Eclipse, and are (c) Eclipse foundations and of their corresponding authors.

 Contact